-Many food documentaries support these claims including: Forks Over Knives and Food Matters.
+Many food documentaries support these claims including Forks Over Knives and Food Matters.
 Both show many instances in which a vegetable-based diet have cured the sick.

 When starting the switch to a vegetarian diet, it can be difficult, but one of the ways to make it simpler is to try vegetarian versions of foods that you would normally eat.
 If your a chicken nugget fanatic, try Morning Stars chicken nuggets, a lot of people prefer the taste and texture to normal nuggets.
-Bonus: they're microwavable, just make sure to let them sit after cooking so that become the right texture.
-There are meatless hotdogs, hamburgers, cheeses, and veganaise (a vegan version of mayonnaise).
+Bonus: they're microwavable, just make sure to let them sit after cooking so that becomes the right texture.
+There are meatless hot dogs, hamburgers, cheeses, and veganaise (a vegan version of mayonnaise).

 There are even a lot of foods that are vegan that you probably already eat.
-Kool-aid, Fritos, Triscuits, some progressive soups, Pillsbury crescent rolls, and Oreo's are all vegan friendly.
-These aren't the healthiest options, and are extremely processed, but they can help make the change not feel so difficult.
+Kool-aid, Fritos, Triscuits, some progressive soups, Pillsbury crescent rolls, and Oreo's are all vegan-friendly.
+These aren't the healthiest options and are extremely processed, but they can help make the change not feel so difficult.